thement/miskatino-basic/README.md

-Miskatino Basic for Arduino Mini (with 2k RAM) v1.1
+**Miskatino Basic for Arduino Mini (with 2k RAM) v1.1**

+Just open it in your Arduino IDE and upload to your chip.

 It could also be compiled for other Arduinos with sufficient RAM, e.g. for Arduino Pro Micro / Leonardo.